Scarface (1932 film): Censorship

 In addition, a couple of scenes were added to overtly condemn gangsterism, such as a scene in which a newspaper publisher looks at the screen and directly admonishes the government and the public for their lack of action in fighting against mob violence and a scene in which the chief detective denounces the glorification of gangsters.
 Hawks refused to shoot the extra scenes and the alternate ending.
-They were directed by Richard Rossen, earning Rossen the title of "co-director".
-Hughes was instructed to change the title to The Menace, Shame of the Nation or Yellow to clarify the subject of the film; after months of haggling, he compromised with the title Scarface, Shame of the Nation and by adding a foreword condemning the "gangster" in a general sense.
-Hughes made an attempt to release the film under the title "The Scar" when the original title was disallowed by the Hays office.
+They were directed by Richard Rosson, earning Rosson the title of "co-director".
+Hughes was instructed to change the title to The Menace, Shame of the Nation or Yellow to clarify the subject of the film; after months of haggling, he compromised with the title Scarface: The Shame of the Nation and by adding a foreword condemning "gangsters" in a general sense.
+Hughes attempted to release the film under the title "The Scar" when the Hays office disallowed the original title.
 Besides the title, the term "Scarface" was removed from the film.
 In the scene where Tony kills Rinaldo, Cesca says the word "murderer", but she can be seen mouthing the word "Scarface".

-The original script had Tony's mother loving her son unconditionally, praising his lifestyle, and even accepting money and gifts from him.
+The original script had Tony's mother loving her son unconditionally, praising his lifestyle, and even accepting his money and gifts.
 In addition, there was a politician who, despite campaigning against gangsters on the podium, is shown partying with them after hours.
 The script ends with Tony staying in the building, unaffected by tear gas and a multitude of bullets fired at him.
-After the building is on fire, Tony is forced to exit, guns blazing.
+After the building is set on fire, Tony is forced to exit, guns blazing.
 He is sprayed with police gunfire but appears unfazed.
 Upon noticing the police officer who had been arresting him throughout the film, he fires at him, only to hear a single "click" noise implying his gun is empty.
 He is killed after the police officer shoots him several times.
-A repeated clicking noise is heard on the soundtrack implying he was attempting to fire while he was dying.
+A repeated clicking noise is heard on the soundtrack, implying he was attempting to fire while dying.